-The Liquid assets are those assets which can be converted into cash in very less period of time i.e. in a few days.
+The Liquid assets are those assets that can be converted into cash in a very less period of time i.e. in a few days.
 These are included in the current assets and not shown separately in the financial statements.
 These are calculated to calculate the ratio for future prediction.
 These include all cash and cash equivalents.

 Formula to calculate: –